wp-plugins/pdf24-post-to-pdf/readme.txt

 6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.2.0 =
+* Added 2 new options in plugin settings.
+The PDF document template and the article entry template can be customized.
+It's simple HTML code which is to modify.
+This provides you the possibility to control the design of the created PDF file.
+You can add headers, footers and other elements.

 = 3.1.1 =
 * Added dutch language file